Bokeh comes with a number of interactive tools that you can use to report

 Note

 To make a multiple selection, press the SHIFT key.
-To clear the selection, press the ESC key.
+To clear the selection,

-The pan tool allows you to pan the plot by left-dragging a mouse or dragging a finger across the plot region.
+The pan tool allows you to pan the plot by left-dragging a mouse or dragging a

 You can configure the pan tool to act only on either the x-axis or

-the y-axis by setting the dimensions
+the y-axis by setting the dimensions property to a list containing width

-.
-Additionally, there are tool names 'xpan'
+or height.
+Additionally, there are tool names 'xpan' and 'ypan',

 respectively.

-The polygon selection tool allows you to define an arbitrary polygonal region for selection by left-clicking a mouse, or tapping a finger at different locations.
+region for selection by left-clicking a mouse, or tapping a finger at different

 After a selection is made, the indices of the selected points are available

-object for a glyph data source.
+from properties on the Selection object for a glyph data source.
 For example:

 source.selected.indices